-Figure 18 shows the daily update activity for the eBGP session at AS131072, since mid-2007.
+Figure 25 shows the daily update activity for the eBGP session at AS131072, since mid-2007.
 There are some aspects of BGP behaviour that are visible in this plot that do not have an obvious cause.

 The first of these is the number of withdrawals.
-Since 2007 the number of advertised prefixes has risen from 230,000 to 650,000, yet the number of observed withdrawals has remained relatively constant at some 15,000 withdrawals per day.
+Since 2007 the number of advertised prefixes has risen from 230,000 to 700,000, yet the number of observed withdrawals has remained relatively constant at some 15,000 - 20,000 withdrawals per day.
 There is no particular reason why the withdrawal count would be held steady while the number of announced prefixes has more than doubled.

 The second is the number of update messages per day.
 This was steady at some 50,000 updates per day from 2007 until 2013.
 During 2013 the volume of updates doubled to some 100,000 updates per day, which it maintained for most of the ensuing 24 months.
-During 2016 the number of updates per day rose once more, and approached 150,000 updates per day by the end of the year.
-This is not exactly reassuring news.
-It has been fortuitous that the BGP update rate has been held steady for so many years, as this has implied that the capability of BGP systems has not required constant upgrades in terms of processing capability.
-In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate has started to increase in 2016.
+During 2016 and 2017 the number of updates per day is rising once more, and approaching some 170,000 updates per day by the end of 2017.
+This is not exactly reassuring news for the routing system.
+It has been fortuitous that the BGP update rate has been held steady for so many years, as this has implied that the capability of BGP systems has not required constantly increasing processing capability.
+In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate has started to increase in 2016 and continues to increase across 2017.
 This makes efforts to attempt to stem this upward trend rather uncertain.

-Figure 18 - IPv4 BGP update counts
+Figure 25 - IPv4 BGP update counts

-What is also intriguing is that most of these 150,000 updates per day are generated from a pool of between 20,000 to 40,000 prefixes.
-A plot of the daily number of different prefixes that are the subject of BGP updates is shown in Figure 19.
-It is evident that this count has not substantially changes in 2016, so the heightened instability is due to more updates to reach convergence, rather than more unstable prefixes.
+What is also intriguing is that most of these 170,000 updates per day are generated from a pool of between 20,000 to 40,000 prefixes.
+A plot of the daily number of different prefixes that are the subject of BGP updates is shown in Figure 26.
+While this is rising, there is no major change across 2013, so the heightened instability is likely due to more updates to reach convergence, rather than more unstable prefixes.

-Figure 19 - IPv4 unstable prefixes per day
+Figure 26 - IPv4 unstable prefixes per day